-For taps and bathroom fixtures: Saturate paper towels or a cotton cloth with vinegar then wrap tightly around the problem area.
-Leave for several hours or overnight, drizzling more vinegar over the cloth if it gets too dry.
-After soaking, lift the cloth and scrub away the built-up crud using a toothbrush or scrubber.
+For faucets and bathroom fixtures: Saturate paper towels or a cotton cloth with vinegar then wrap tightly around the problem area.
+Leave for several hours or overnight, drizzling more over the cloth if it gets too dry.
+After soaking, lift the cloth and scrub away the crud with a toothbrush.
 You’ll find more detailed info below.

-For tap openings: If the opening has a buildup that is affecting water flow, fill a plastic bag with vinegar then fit over spout so the end is submerged in vinegar.
-Wrap the bag around the tap then secure in place by wrapping with masking tape.
-Allow to soak for several hours (or overnight), take off the bag then take a toothbrush and scrub up into the spout, removing the buildup.
+For tap openings: If the opening has a buildup that is affecting flow, fill a plastic bag with vinegar then fit over spout so the end is fully submerged.
+Wrap the bag around the faucet then secure in place by wrapping with masking tape.
+Leave for several hours (or overnight), take off the bag then take a toothbrush and scrub up into the spout, removing the buildup.

-For small appliances: Coffee pots and kettles will naturally build up limescale over time, vinegar will do the trick here too.
-Follow the directions on this page (will work for both coffee pots and kettles).
+For small appliances: Coffee pots and kettles will naturally develop limescale over time.
+Follow the directions on this page (for both coffee pots and kettles).

-For large appliances: Dishwashers and laundry washing machines can benefit from a treatment of vinegar and water, simply dump a cup or two of household vinegar into the appliance and run an empty load with hot water.
+For large appliances: Dishwashers and laundry washing machines can benefit from a treatment, simply dump a cup or two of household vinegar into the appliance and run an empty load.

-Toilet rings & stains: Lower the water inside the toilet bowl so you can lay vinegar-soaked paper towels on top of the stains, or you can use a wet pumice stone to scrub them off.
+Toilet rings & stains: Lower the water inside the toilet bowl so you can lay vinegar-saturated paper towels on top of the stains, or you can use a wet pumice stone to scour them off.
 You’ll find the step-by-step directions on this page.

-What else works: A lemon cut in half or lemon juice (both freshly squeezed and bottled will work).
-Use the juice just as you would with the vinegar directions above.
-To use a fresh lemon, cut it in half then use the cut side to scrub surfaces such as shower doors and walls.
-A lemon cut in wedges can also be handy when trying to get at the crevices of shower tracks, just squeeze a bit of juice into the tracks and use the edge of the lemon wedge to get into the crevices.
+What else does the trick: A lemon cut in half or its juice (both freshly squeezed and bottled will work).
+Use the juice just as you would with the directions above.
+For a fresh lemon, cut it in half then use the cut side to scrub surfaces such as shower doors and walls.
+A lemon cut in wedges can also be handy when trying to get at the crevices of tracks, just squeeze a bit of juice into the tracks and use the edge of the wedge to get into the crevices.

-Why Does This Work: The acid from the vinegar and lemon works to dissolve the calcium carbonate, doing all the heavy lifting for you while it soaks.
+The acid from the vinegar and lemon provides the muscle that dissolves the calcium carbonate, doing all the heavy lifting for you while it soaks.
 After a few hours (or several depending on how bad the buildup is), all it takes is a light scrubbing on your part to get rid of the cruddy bits.

-Tip: You may also find it helpful to sprinkle a bit of baking soda over the problem area (or over the cut lemon or damp cleaning sponge) so you have a mild abrasive to help with the scrubbing job.
-To use it, wait until after the vinegar or lemon juice soaking period before applying it (so the acid in the ingredients has the opportunity to work its magic).
+Tip: You may also find it helpful to sprinkle a bit of baking soda over the problem area (or on the cut lemon or damp cleaning sponge) so you have a mild abrasive to help with the scouring job.
+To use it, wait until after the soaking period before applying it (so the acid in the ingredients has the opportunity to work its magic).

 Notes: If the first treatment brings results but doesn’t get rid of all the crud easily, repeat the process again.
-If you’re unsure how a surface will react to a vinegar soak, test a hidden area first.
+If you’re unsure how a surface will react, test a hidden area first.